 While states are encouraged to follow the recommendations from ACIP, final decisions on how vaccines are allocated and distributed are based on a combination of decisions made by federal, state, and local decision-makers, as well as health care institutions.
 As a result, there are significant differences based on where you live.

 For the latest information on the vaccine rollout in your state visit the National Academy for State Health Policy (NASHP) resource that outlines state vaccine allocation plans.

 The Foundation believes people with CF need a vaccine distribution strategy that is aggressive, predictable, and adheres to science and medicine.
 Read our recent statement here.

-The CF Foundation continues to advocate both at the federal and state level to ensure people with CF are included along with other high-risk conditions for priority access to COVID-19 vaccines and to all decision-makers to support equitable, timely, and evidence-based vaccine allocation.
+The CF Foundation continues to advocate both at the federal and state level to support equitable, timely, and evidence-based vaccine allocation.
 We also continue to highlight individual stories from the CF community in our advocacy to demonstrate the real-life impact allocation decisions can have.

 The Foundation has sent individualized letters to state health officials asking for prioritized access to COVID-19 vaccines for people with cystic fibrosis.
 Read the letter(s) to your state below.

 Follow Us On

 With more than 70 chapters and offices across the country, there are plenty of ways to get involved.

 Cystic Fibrosis Foundation

 Bethesda, MD 20814